Module Information

 Brief description

-This module is Part One of Creative Writing: Developing Skills for Writing and Reflection.
-Part One introduces the students to the basic structures of a range of short prose narratives and the techniques used in their construction.
-It explores ways in which writers engage with research for their writing, and the literary contexts in which they can place their work.
-Part One focusses on honing plots, character and structure, specifically for producing short stories; and developing research and reflective skills for writing critical commentaries.
+This module introduces students to the basic structures of a range of short prose narratives and the techniques.
+It focusses on honing plots, character and structure, specifically for producing short stories.

-The students will participate in weekly seminar/workshops and engage with 10 podcasts.
+The students will participate in weekly seminar/workshops.
 They will participate in close reading (of short stories, critical work and their own and peers work; group work (discussion, exercises and workshopping); and independent study (reading, writing, and research).
 The module is designed to provide regular opportunities for formative feedback as well as summative feedback.

 Aims

-To introduce students to the concept of creative and critical practice, enabling them to develop research, reflection and writing skills that they will use on all modules.
+To introduce students to the concept of creative practice, enabling them to develop creative, reflection and writing skills that they will use on all modules.

 To Introduce them to effective ways of studying and working within an undergraduate setting through: group work; close reading; and effective independent study.